vindar/mtools/README.md

 ### About

-This is the collection of C++ classes I use when performing simulations and displaying graphics.
-It consists mostly of code that I accumulated over the years until I finally decided to put everything inside a library.
+This repository contain a collection of C++ classes I use when performing simulations and displaying graphics.
+It consists mostly of code that I accumulated over the years which I finally decided to put inside a library.
 I find it quite practical so I am sharing it in the hope that you may also find it useful.

-I cleaned up and rewrote several part of the library in order to take advantage of the new C++11 features.
+I cleaned up and rewrote several part of the library in order to take advantage of some of the new C++11 features.
 Therefore, you will need a C++ compiler with decent C++11 support to build the library.

 Using the library is straightforward.
 Every class/function is located under the `mtools` namespace.
 All you need to do is link your program against the binary of the library.
 Then, make sure mtools's header directory is in the include path and use '#include "mtools.hpp"' (this header includes all the other required headers of the library).